 Be at zero-distance from the new realities of the digital world

-By Ravi Kumar S., Executive Vice President and Chief Delivery Officer, Infosys
+Ravi Kumar S., President, Deputy Chief Operating Officer, Infosys

 Every business is keen to make sense of the digital revolution.
 As power is increasingly shifting to end users with the intermediary layers fast dissolving, enterprises are striving to survive in a world that will look and feel very different from the one that we work and live in now.
 Think open-source P2P money.
 Think Internet-based self-care systems, including preventive and personalized medicines.
 Think smart homes.
 Think connected cars.
 Think 3D printing democratizing the manufacture of practically everything.
 With its roots in software and computing, digitization is making technological expertise a core differentiator across industries.

 And the role of the technology partner, in enabling enterprises to grow and innovate in this dynamic environment, is rapidly gaining importance.

 In a global survey that we conducted to take stock of the expectations that enterprises have from their technology partners, more than 500 enterprises spoke in unison - they want technology and technology services to rise to the occasion, transcend the silos of projects and mere execution, to participate in a way that they impact the strategic core of the business and create transformational value.
 The survey revealed four big expectations from technology partners:

 Proactive and strategic advice during implementation on how transformational improvements can be made to existing processes, solutions, and systems.
 While simultaneously focusing creativity and imagination on finding new solutions to new kinds of business challenges.

 Manage transformation and articulate the value it brings not merely in terms of IT metrics, but also shareholder returns, customer acquisition, service and engagement, revenue growth, regulatory compliance, risk management, and competitive differentiation.